ibm-cloud-docs/CDN/byte-range-request.md

 {:download: .download}

-# Working with Byte-range Requests
+# Working with byte-range requests
 {: #working-with-byte-range-requests}

 Using a byte-range request, you can retrieve partial content from an origin server.
 This document can help you understand the response status codes you might see.